krishnakadiyala/NPAcourse/labs/XLab_14_Deploying_Configs_Netmiko.md

 ##### Step 13

 Add necessary print statements to your script.
-You may want to print each command or the final commands list for each evice.
+You may want to print each command or the final command list for each device.

 ##### Step 14